 - 1. Collect all specimens together that will make up your testing sample. - 2.
 Identify each specimen, e.g. by marking.
 You need to identify each specimen so that you can match it to the appropriate specimen number in the completed sample test report. - 3.
 In Bluehill, create a new sample, refer to "Create a sample in Bluehill" on page 3-4. - 4.
 Verify the test area and test direction is correct on the Frame Status indicator in the console area. - 5.
+Verify these settings on the control panel: - FRAME READY indicator illuminates - TEST STOPPED indicator illuminates - START TEST arrow indicator illuminates the correct direction of the test - AT ZERO (or AT GL) indicator illuminates green if you are starting the test from zero extension - 6.
 If necessary, calibrate the transducer configurations required by the test method, refer to "Calibrate a transducer" on page 3-6.